-The async option is used to lie to the nodes saying what a file has been written to disk while the file is still in the server's cache.
-This allows the node to continue while the server writes to disk.
+The async option is used to cache content in memory before writing it to disk.
+This allows the node to continue while the server writes the data in the background onto the hard drive.
 The risk with that is that should the server be restarted in the meantime, data corruption will occur.
-We can make this trade-off now to have better performance....if you want to risk it.
-If no_root_squash is used, remote root users can change any file on the shared file system.
+We can make this trade-off now for better performance....if you want to risk it.
+If no_root_squash is used, remote root users can change any file on that shared file system.
 This is okay in our trusted environment but should be removed if you export to untrusted sources.